esyede/rakit/packages/docs/data/image.md

 ### Watermark

-In addition to cutting and rotating images, you can also add a watermark to the image.
-The watermark will be placed in the bottom right corner (10 pixels from the edges):
+A watermark goes in the bottom right corner, 10 pixels from the edges:

 ```php
 $image->watermark('assets/images/watermark.png');